Attention is not just concentration.

 Most people have a natural preference for how they pay attention withouth realising it.
 This makes their life easier in some areas and more difficult or frustrating in others.

-On the other hand, a person with a broad, open flow of attention may naturally see possibilities and patterns, but may struggle to narrow down options, make decisions, or sustain focus long enough to complete one specific path.
+On the other hand, a person with a broad, open flow of attention may naturally see possibilities and patterns, but may struggle to narrow down options, make decisions, or sustain focus.

-You are 28 questions away from discovering how your attention flows, how it influences your behaviour, choices, emotions, and relationships, and how you can improve it.
+You are 28 questions away from discovering how your attention flows, how it influences your behaviour, choices, emotions, and relationships.

 Answer honestly, not how you aspire to be, but how you actually are.